adithyaanilkumar/SafeNet/README.md

 provide instant assistance to anyone in need of help.

-- ## What are the features taht SafeNet offers?
+- ## What are the features that SafeNet offers?

 SafeNet's basic user interface is an app which where in any citizen  can sign up